Experiencing the Humanities

 And there are other class labels:

-professional classes: people with salaries (rather than hourly wages) and, usually, jobs requiring little or no physical labor.
+professional class: people with salaries (rather than hourly wages) and, usually, jobs requiring little or no physical labor

-creative classes: professional artists, administrators, and teachers of the arts and crafts; those whose living is directly related to such activities; and those who choose geographic locations and jobs because of the presence of the arts and crafts.
+creative class: professional artists, administrators, and teachers of the arts and crafts; those whose living is directly related to such activities; and those who choose geographic locations and jobs because of the presence of the arts and crafts

-working classes: lower to middle-lower classes doing semiskilled and skilled non-office labor.
+working class: lower to middle-lower classes doing semiskilled and skilled non-office labor

-It is hard to assign income levels to the three groups.
-However, in 2012, the most recent year in which revisions of income figures were made in this chapter, The Minneapolis Star Tribune reported that "social scientists generally define the middle class as those with household incomes within 75 [to] 150 percent of the median" (Spencer, "Falling incomes rip a hole in middle class," 4 Mar.
+It is hard to assign income levels to the three main class groups of upper, middle, and lower.
+However, in 2012 (when income-figure revisions were made in this chapter), according to the Minneapolis Star Tribune, "[S]ocial scientists generally define the middle class as those with household incomes within 75 [to] 150 percent of the median" (Spencer, "Falling incomes rip a hole in middle class," 4 Mar.
 2012).
-That would create the following income brackets nationally (with ranges somewhat higher or lower according to state; rural, suburban, or urban area; and other factors):
+These figures likely remain close to accurate because of the slow recovery from the 2008 Great Recession and because of the 2020 COVID-19 Recession.
+These percentages therefore would create the following national income brackets: (The dollar amounts will vary somewhat by state; by rural, suburban, or urban area; and from other factors.)